Cleveland Clinic logo

 Ehrlichiosis

 Ehrlichiosis is an illness you get from a tick bite.
 It’s caused by the bacteria Ehrlichia.
 Symptoms include fever, muscle aches and headache.
-Only about 30% of people (usually children) get a rash.
-Ehrlichiosis can cause serious complications if not treated quickly with antibiotics.
+These can progress to serious complications if not treated quickly.
 Ehrlichiosis is found in many parts of the U.S.

 Advertisement